OpenTNSim

 • V2 has to be implemented in the wave resistance (R_W) and the residual resistance terms (R_res: R_TR, R_A, R_B)

-class opentnsim.energy.EnergyCalculation(FG, vessel, *args, **kwargs)#
+class opentnsim.energy.EnergyCalculation(graph, vessel, *args, **kwargs)#

 Bases: object